sinaahmadi/KurdishHunspell/README.md

 ### Sponsorship
 The current project is the fruit of hundreds of hours of research and development.
 If this project matters to you, please support me through the Sponsor button on the top of the page.
 Thanks!

 My warmest thanks to [datavaluepeople](www.datavaluepeople.com) and [Build Up](https://howtobuildup.org) for their sponsorship that gave me the motivation to complete adding stems.
-Version 0.1.3 was made possible thanks to them! ❤️
+The updates in 2022 were made possible thanks to them! ❤️

 ### License